 - DSLR camera (or any camera with shutter speeds slower than 5 seconds)

 Now here’s how to create simple photo paintings.
-Start by getting all the camera settings correct for the scene you are going to paint.
-It could be real tricky to get the lighting correct the first couple tries, but will become easier after your first successful photo painting!
+Start by getting all the camera settings correct for the scene you’re going to paint.
+It can be real tricky to get the lighting correct the first couple tries, but it will become easier after your first successful photo painting!

-First start planning on what you want to create whether it be a light globe, a sentence or name and so on.
+Planning.
+First, start planning on what you want to create whether it be a light globe, a sentence or name, and so on.
 Having the shutter open for extended periods of time means you will have to pay close attention on how much light you are feeding the sensor.
 Big objects like globes spanning from head to toe will produce huge amounts of light even if you are able to finish the picture in under 60 seconds.
-For beginners we recommend starting with a completely dark room (even small lights like computers, or your phone charging light will end up ruining your photo) Once you learned all the variables with of painting with the light, then try different outside scenes with surrounding light.
+For beginners, I recommend starting with a completely dark room (even small lights like computers or your phone charging light will end up ruining your photo).
+Once you learned all the variables with of painting with the light, try different outside scenes with surrounding light.

-ISO – as iso settings go for all circumstances the lower is always the better, same goes with light painting photography.
-Experiment by taking a couple sample shots and try lowering the iso as much as you could.
+ISO.
+As ISO settings go for all circumstances, lower is always better.
+The same goes with light painting photography.
+Experiment by taking a couple sample shots and try lowering the ISO as much as you can.

-Shutter speed- For the first couple LAPP shots try shutter speeds of a couple seconds and try just scribbling with your flashlight.
-Then you can quickly adjust the ISO, and Aperture according to what you plan to paint.
-Once the photos are looking better and you want more time to draw your photograph move to the bulb setting on your DSLR.
+Shutter Speed.
+For the first couple LAPP shots, try shutter speeds of a couple seconds and just scribbling with your flashlight.
+Then you can quickly adjust the ISO and aperture according to what you plan to paint.
+Once the photos are looking better and you want more time to draw your photograph, move to the bulb setting on your DSLR.

-Always keep the light dead strait towards the lens, if you curve your hand and point it sideways (trying to add depth) the camera wont pick it up.
+Always keep the light dead straight toward the lens; if you curve your hand and point it sideways (trying to add depth) the camera wont pick it up.

-Make sure to have the light in front of you and not step in front of it, if you do end up stepping in front of your light it will make a silhouette of yourself!
+Make sure to have the light in front of you and not to step in front of it.
+If you do end up stepping in front of your light it will make a silhouette of yourself!